CaliStyle/NgEngine/ISSUE_TEMPLATE.md

 We use issues to track bugs and fixes, so general questions or advice should be asked on Stack Overflow or the Gitter Channels.
-Non "Bug"
+Non "Fix/Bug" issues may closed without a formal response.

 Before you submit an issue, please include: